mph-/lcapy/doc/discretetime.rst

 Discrete-time (n-domain) expressions
 ====================================

 Lcapy refers to Discrete-time expressions as n-domain expressions.
-They are of class `nExpr` and can be created explicitly using the n-domain variable `n`.
+They are of class `DiscreteTimeDomainExpression` and can be created explicitly using the n-domain variable `n`.
 For example,

    >>> 2 * u(n) + delta(n - 1)
    2⋅u[n] + δ[n - 1]